rsn491/chillout/README.md

 ```

 ## Credits
-Trivia questions are retrieved directly from https://opentdb.com/ - "Free to use, user-contributed trivia question database"
+The trivia questions come from https://opentdb.com/ - "Free to use, user-contributed trivia question database"

 <div>Icons made by <a href="https://www.flaticon.com/authors/freepik" title="Freepik">Freepik</a> from <a href="https://www.flaticon.com/" title="Flaticon">www.flaticon.com</a></div>